 You can see the penguins throughout the year but between September and October, the birds spend much time feeding out at sea.

-Can I hike table mountain?
+Can I hike Table Mountain?

 Yes, trails run the length and breadth of the mountain, offering exceptional hiking for all fitness and experience levels.
 The peak is also accessible via cableway.

-How far out is Robbin Island?
+How far out is Robben Island?

 The boat trip takes about 30 minutes to an hour depending on weather conditions.